A well-designed luxury tower with an expansive amenity deck.

 Sign up to receive the latest information on Mandarin Oriental Honolulu.

-This development is still in the works, but rumor has it that it will officially open in 2024.
-Mandarin Oriental Honolulu is set to have 99 private residential homes and 100 hotel rooms.
-The building in itself will be 36 stories high, offering incredible ocean and city views to both hotel guests and residents.
+This development is still in the works, but rumor has it that it will officially open in late 2023 or early 2024.
+Mandarin Oriental Honolulu is set to have 99 private residential homes and 125 hotel rooms.
+The building in itself will be a 418-foot tower, 37 stories high, offering incredible ocean and city views to both hotel guests and residents.

 Residential floors will begin on the 20th floor, with plans for mostly 2- and 3-bedroom condominium units.
 The building will also include some 4-bedroom units as well.
 All units are designed with comfort and luxury in mind.